Difficulty: Hard, Asked-in: Google, Amazon, Microsoft

-Write a program to find the minimum number of operations required to convert string X to string Y. You have the following three operations permitted on a string: 1) Insert a character 2) Delete a character 3) Replace a character.
+Write a program to find the minimum number of operations required to convert string X to string Y. You can perform three operations on a string: 1) Insert a character, 2) Delete a character, and 3) Replace a character.

 Input: X[] = "cat", Y[] = "cut", Output: 1

 Explanation: The first and last characters of both strings are the same, so we can convert "cat" to "cut" by replacing the 'a' with 'u'.
-So minimum number of operations required is 1, which is one replace operation.
+The minimum number of operations required is 1 (one replace operation).

 Input: X[] = "horse", Y[] = "ros", Output: 3